Wildlife

 New Mexico Threadsnake, Leptotyphlops dissectus.
 Photo: wyatt1648, iNaturalist, CC0.

-Forages underground for ants, termites, insects, and spiders by following ant scent trails.
-Even nonvenomous snakes are best left where they are.
+It forages underground for ants, termites, insects, and spiders by following ant scent trails.

 Key detailWhat to look for